mrsimpson/slides-data-in-motion/slides.md

 However, we don't often discuss the **mutability** of the things this data describes.

 [click]
 There are forms of data that are residual.
+It just sits in its database and is probably happy most of the time.
+Lazy data.
 This includes master data and business data like sales orders or documents.
-Even a virtual simulation can be considered restful.
+Even a simulation can be considered residual.
 It is created, some perform updates, and then it's mostly read.

 [click]
 A change in perspective can highlight another aspect of data: How does this data change?
 If we need to provide an audit trail for master data or collaborate on documents, it makes sense to focus on the **event that triggers a change** as the primary subject of an application.

+=> In this session, we'll talk about how this different character **may (or shall) influence how we design systems around it.**
 -->

 ---